 This form must be filed electronically through the FinCEN BSA E-Filing System.
 As with Form 1040, the standard due date is April 15, but if you miss that deadline, there’s an automatic extension until October 15.

 What Tax Deductions Are Available for Expats Living in France?

 Because of the US-France tax treaty, most Americans living in France are already exempt from double taxation.
 However, the IRS also offers several other tax credits and deductions for expats, such as:

-We hope this guide has given you a better understanding of how France’s tax policies impact US expats.
-If you’d like to learn more, though, our team of tax experts is here to help.
+We trust that this guide has provided you with a comprehensive understanding of how France’s tax policies impact US expats.
+However, if you seek further information or assistance, our team of experienced tax experts is always available to assist you.